re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 	* Power consumption

-# Plan to COmpletet this Project
+# Plan to Completet this Project
 1. Decide on what Hardware to use
 	* Which GPS module?
 	* Which LoRa module?